MEDA

 MEDA, also known as 3-methoxy-4,5-ethylenedioxyamphetamine or as 5-methoxy-EDA, is a chemical compound of the phenethylamine, amphetamine, and EDxx families.
-It is the EDxx analogue of MMDA (5-methoxy-MDA).
-The compound was first synthesized by Alexander Shulgin.
-In his book PiHKAL, the minimum dose is listed as 200 mg, and the duration as unknown.
-MEDA produced few to no effects.
-Very little data exists about the pharmacological properties, metabolism, and toxicity of MEDA.
+It is the EDxx analogue of the MDxx psychedelic and entactogen MMDA (5-methoxy-MDA).
+In his book PiHKAL (Phenethylamines I Have Known and Loved), Alexander Shulgin lists MEDA's dose as greater than 200 mg orally and its duration as unknown.
+MEDA produced few to no effects at tested doses.
+The chemical synthesis of MEDA has been described.
 MEDA was first described in the scientific literature by Shulgin in 1964.
+Subsequently, it was described in greater detail by Shulgin in PiHKAL in 1991.